 Genesis is the most widely recommended framework in this collection.
 Even if you’ve never seriously considered buying a framework before, you’ve probably heard of it.
 This is because it strikes perhaps the best balance between affordability and power.
 What many consider the industry standard of frameworks, unlimited updates, support and sites – all for a one-time payment of $59.95.

 The framework itself is lean, secure, SEO friendly, future proof and highly customizable.
 It is designed to always be used with a child theme – it is up to you whether you use one of the many offered by StudioPress or create your own.
-Some of the top-selling child themes include Parallax Pro, Magazine Pro and Centric Pro.
+Some of the top-selling child themes include Infinity Pro, Magazine Pro and Parallax Pro.

 The Genesis framework is more for intermediate and advanced developers, although keen hobbyists can become proficient relatively quickly.
-Complete beginners can use it, but will probably want to stick to an off-the-shelf child theme.
-The most beginner-friendly option is Prose, which has a point and click design that allows you to control the theme’s design without going anywhere near the code – for the majority of the time, at least.
+Complete beginners can use it, but will probably want to stick to an off-the-shelf child theme, if they choose to go with StudioPress at all.
+A more beginner-friendly option might be Divi and its new point and click, drag and drop page builder tool that allows you to create a custom website design without the need to go anywhere near any code.

 We would recommend the Genesis framework to intermediate and advanced developers who want a trusted platform on which they can build new child themes and sell them or churn out new client sites.
 It is the only framework here that offers so much in terms of features and support for such a reasonable one-off fee.
 Also, Genesis has a very active developer community that you can always turn to for advice when you get stuck.